Bovilis Bovipast RSP

 Onset of immunity: 2 weeks.

-Duration of immunity: not established.
+Duration of immunity: has not been established.

 Dose to be administered and administration route